 The Sonic Baton is a unique performance instrument based on a conductor’s baton; designed by Dr Mike Blow, from an idea by artist Joseph Young.
 The baton is a midi controller for ‘conducting noise’.

-Listening is at the heart of my practice, and I express this through detailed and textured field recordings.
-Through the movement of the baton I can mix sounds ‘live’ in real-time offering a performative and interactive way of listening to the sounds of the world around us.”
+Listening is at the heart of my practice, and my materials are detailed and textured field recordings.
+Through the movement of the baton I can mix sounds ‘live’ in real-time offering a performative way of listening to the sounds of the world around us.”

 An orchestral conductor’s baton modified with an accelerometer, connected to a custom-made Arduino board that translates movement into midi data.
 This data is transmitted to the laptop via a specialist Max/MSP patch which interfaces with control software Ableton Live.

 Below are some example videos filmed in performance…